apalhinha/anytopic/java/eclipse-new-plus-github.md

 * Key concepts appear in a [Youtube video](https://www.youtube.com/watch?v=ptK9-CNms98) by TheChernoProject
 * Eclipse, branch and merge with GitHub, [Youtube video](https://www.youtube.com/watch?v=XuuzSaelUzo){:target="_blank"} from GitHub Training & Guides collection
   * Video goes slow, yet good
-  * Clone a GitHub repository and then link a Eclipse project to in in 12:23
+  * After cloning a GitHub repository, link it to an Eclipse project, in 12:23
   * In Eclipse, create a branch, pull it to GitHub
   * In GitHub, do a pull request, and accept the merge
   * Back to Eclipse, pull from remote, to have the same base